United States Coast Guard Auxiliary: FEMA courses

-AUX LMS course

 C-School Training

-The Coast Guard sponsors over 15 different advanced training courses for auxiliarists to take at C-Schools.
-Selection to attend a C-School is competitive due to limited availability, and the training is for auxiliarists who want to be promoted in their levels of responsibility.
-To attend a C-School course the auxiliarist must first be approved by their DIRAUX who will issue then issue official orders to the auxiliarist.
-When an auxiliarist is attending a C-School course their lodging and per diem are typically reimbursed by the Coast Guard.
-C-School opportunities include leadership training which are offered at three levels: AUXLAMS (Leadership and Management), AMLOC (Mid-Level Officer course), and AULOC (Upper-Level Officer course).
+The Coast Guard offers over 15 specialized advanced training courses for auxiliarists through C-Schools.
+Given the limited slots, gaining a spot in a C-School is a competitive process, targeting those auxiliarists aiming for higher roles of responsibility.
+To participate in a C-School course, an auxiliarist needs endorsement from their DIRAUX, who will subsequently provide the official orders.
+While attending a C-School, the Coast Guard typically covers the auxiliarist's lodging and daily expenses.
+Among the C-School training opportunities are three-tiered leadership programs: AUXLAMS (Leadership and Management), AMLOC (Mid-Level Officer course), and AULOC (Upper-Level Officer course).

 Center for Homeland Defense and Security Courses

-Auxiliarists may register and participate in the Naval Postgraduate School Center for Homeland Defense and Security Self Study Courses.
-As of 2019 over 10 online courses are available.
+Auxiliarists have the opportunity to enroll in self-study courses provided by the Naval Postgraduate School's Center for Homeland Defense and Security.
+As of 2023, there are over 30 online courses on offer.

 Legal protection

-While assigned to federal duty, auxiliarists are considered federal employees for the purpose of civil liability; therefore, individual auxiliarists are protected against being sued directly in many tort, property, and injury cases arising from their official duties.
+When on federal duty, auxiliarists are deemed federal employees in the context of civil liability.
+This designation shields individual auxiliarists from direct lawsuits in numerous cases related to torts, property, and injuries that stem from their official responsibilities.
 Furthermore, during wartime, Coast Guard auxiliarists fall under the protocols of the Geneva Conventions (specifically the Fourth Geneva Convention).

 Employment protection

-A handful of states offer limited employment protection for members of the auxiliary who are called to assist emergency responders following a disaster or to attend to other auxiliary matters.
+Several states provide limited job protection for auxiliary members who assist in emergency response after a disaster or attend to auxiliary-related duties.